opencord/cord/docs/quickstart_physical.md

 manually deployed, with the aid of automation tools, such as Ansible and from this head node the rest of the POD deployment is automated.

-The head node can be deployed either from a node outside the CORD POD or by deploying from the head to the head node.
-The procedure in each scenario is slightly different because during the bootstrapping of the head node it is possible that the interfaces needed to be renamed and the system to be rebooted.
-This guide assumes that the head node is being bootstrapped from a host outside of the POD (OtP).
+The head node is deployed from a host outside the CORD POD (OtP).

 ## Install Repo